ameliawatsonfilter/ameliawatsonfilter.github.io/README.md

 # What is this?
-This repo hosts an hourly updated list of image MD5 hashes scraped from 4channel's /vt/ board in 4chan X's image MD5 filter format, for the purpose of building a comprehensive filter of images of the vtuber Amelia Watson.
+This repo hosts an hourly updated list of image MD5 hashes scraped from 4channel's /vt/ board in 4chan X's image MD5 filter format, for the purpose of building a comprehensive filter of images containing the vtuber Amelia Watson.

 PRs which make the list more comprehensive are accepted, however, as commits are automated hourly it's impossible for your PR's `filter.txt` to sync up with